t3ng214/aws-alexa-workshop-ask/README.md

 3. Please create an Amazon Developer account.
 Go to the https://developer.amazon.com/ create an account for free.

+4. Please download Alexa APP using global Apple Store accounts.
+You won't be able to find the APP if you are using Chinese Apple account.

-4. Relative codes could be found [here](https://github.com/lab798/aws-alexa-workshop-ask/tree/master/workshop)
+5. Relative codes could be found [here](https://github.com/lab798/aws-alexa-workshop-ask/tree/master/workshop)

 ##	Lab Steps